Biodiversity loss: Climate change

 The relationship between the magnitude of climate variability and change (including both large increases and decreases in global temperature) and the extinction rate, over the past 450 million years.
 This graph does not include the recent human made climate change.

 Climate change is another threat to global biodiversity.
+It has changed rapidly due to human activities, such as burning fossil fuels and release of methane gas and pollution.
+Recent studies have found that global surface temperatures are expected to increase due to atmospheric carbon dioxide levels.
 But habitat destruction, e.g., for the expansion of agriculture, is currently a more significant driver of biodiversity loss.

 A 2021 collaborative report by scientists from the IPBES and the IPCC found that biodiversity loss and climate change must be addressed simultaneously, as they are inextricably linked and have similar effects on human well-being.
 In 2022, Frans Timmermans, Vice-President of the European Commission, said that people are less aware of the threat of biodiversity loss than they are of the threat of climate change.

 The interaction between climate change and invasive species is complex and not easy to assess.
 Climate change is likely to favour some invasive species and harm others, but few authors have identified specific consequences of climate change for invasive species.

 Invasive species and other disturbances have become more common in forests in the last several decades.
 These tend to be directly or indirectly connected to climate change and have negative consequences for forest ecosystems.